henrhie/minidux/README.md

 # Minidux - Redux from scratch

-Built in a attempt to understand global state management packages for React.
+An attempt to understand global state management packages for React.

 [Try on StackBlitz ⚡️](https://stackblitz.com/edit/react-ljxzp2)